 Absolutely, yes, you can go on a test drive without a salesperson, but only in certain circumstances and sometimes only if you are prepared to stand your ground.
 If you are a walk-in customer the chances are the dealership won’t let you take a vehicle out on a test drive without a salesperson because the dealership’s insurance won’t cover you.
 Sometimes this is true, but sometimes it’s a tactic to make sure the selling opportunity of a test drive with you isn’t wasted.

-Anyway, how much of an idea are you really going to get by driving a vehicle for a few miles on a route they’ve designed to show it at its best with a stranger sat at the side of you trying to sell it to you?
-You might not be able to have trial live-in of a house you’re thinking of buying, but there are opportunities for you to properly try out a vehicle before you buy one.
+Anyway, how much of an idea are you really going to get by driving a vehicle for a few miles on a route they’ve designed to show it at its best with a stranger sitting at the side of you trying to sell it to you?
+You might not be able to have a trial live-in of a house you’re thinking of buying, but there are opportunities for you to properly try out a vehicle before you buy one.
 If you can, try and arrange an extended test drive.

 Why extended test drives are a great idea

-More and more main dealers are starting to offer extended test drives to buyers looking at buying brand new vehicles.
+More and more main dealers are starting to offer extended test drives to buyers looking at buying brand-new vehicles.
 These can be anything from a couple of hours to a couple of days, and they really do give you the opportunity to get to know the vehicle you’re trying out.
 You will be asked to fill in some forms for the insurance, and there may well be some conditions such as minimum age and a relatively clean driving license you have to meet.

 Dealers have been reluctant in the past to offer this to customers for two reasons.
-The first we have already covered, which is it cuts out a vital part of the sales process where the sales exec gets you where they want you.
-The other issue, and it’s one I have experience of, is customers abusing the extended test drive offer.
-You’d be amazed how many people can only spare the time over a weekend, even when they’re retired or they work for themselves.
+The first reason we have already covered, which is it cuts out a vital part of the sales process where the sales exec gets you where they want you.
+The other issue, and it’s one I have experience with, is customers abusing the extended test drive offer.
+You’d be amazed how many people can only spare time over a weekend, even when they’re retired or they work for themselves.